 Author: Vicki M. Lambert, The Payroll Advisor

-- An employer that receives an income withholding order for child support against an employee's wages must begin withholding no later than the pay period that occurs immediately following the pay period in which the order was received.
-The employer must remit the amounts withheld within seven working days from the date the child support was withheld.
-The amount that may be withheld is limited by state law.
+- An employer that receives an income withholding order for child support for an employee must begin withholding no later than in the next pay period after receipt of the order.
+The employer must remit the amounts withheld within seven business days after the date the child support was withheld.
+The amount that may be withheld is limited by federal law.
 See Child Support Withholding.

 - In South Carolina, earnings for personal services may not be garnished by creditors to repay a debt.
 See Creditor Garnishment Withholding.